idelchi/envprof/README.md

 ## Inheritance Behavior

 Inheritance is resolved in order: later profiles override earlier ones.
-`dotenv` files have the lowest priority and load first, before applying profile layers.
+Within each profile, `dotenv` files load before that profile’s environment variables.

-As an example, running `envprof env dev .env` with the previous YAML definition as well as a sample `secrets.env`:
+As an example, running `envprof --profile dev write .env` with the previous YAML definition as well as a sample `secrets.env`:

 ```sh